PierreGrognet/ChIPseq_Workshop/report.md

 ### Grade
   This report accounts for **40%** of your grade for the teaching unit

+### Type of in-silco analyses expected in this report

+- Some informative numbers regarding the sequencing run
+- One or several bedgraphs
+- Intersections between the ChIP-data generated during the practical and something else (other ChIP data; genomic feature; ...)

+Importantly: this analyses done and shown must be used to convey a biological/technical message.

+### Outline
-Below is an outline of what is expected for the report.
+Below is an outline of what is expected for the report: 1 cover page + 3 pages of text + 3 pages with Figures.

-The figures are just here to illustrate the outline and not necessarily what we expect.
+The figures shown here are just to illustrate the outline and not necessarily what we expect.
 The space devoted to each section can also vary.